Grown-ish: Production

 "Liberal Arts", the 23rd episode of season 3 of Black-ish, functioned as a backdoor pilot for this spin-off, featuring Yara Shahidi's character, Zoey Johnson, as she goes to college.
 Shahidi stars in the series, with Chris Parnell, Mallory Sparks, Matt Walsh, and Trevor Jackson guest starring in the backdoor pilot.
 The series was later titled College-ish, with Parnell and Jackson reprising their roles from the backdoor pilot, and Emily Arlook replacing Mallory Sparks in the role of Miriam.
 In August 2017, Francia Raisa joined the cast as Ana along with Jordan Buhat as Vivek.
 Music duo Chloe and Halle would also star as twin sisters Sky and Jazz.

 On May 19, 2017, Freeform (ABC's sister network) officially ordered 13 episodes of the spin-off under the final title, Grown-ish.
 On January 18, 2018, Freeform renewed the series for a second season.
 On February 5, 2019, the series was renewed for a third season.
-On November 7, 2019, it was announced that the third season will premiere on January 16, 2020.
+On November 7, 2019, it was announced that the third season would premiere on January 16, 2020.
 On January 17, 2020, Freeform renewed the series for a fourth season.

-On May 19, 2020, Freeform announced that the remaining episodes from season three will premiere in 2021 due to the impact of COVID-19 pandemic in the television industry.
+On May 19, 2020, Freeform announced that the remaining episodes from season three would premiere in 2021 due to the impact of COVID-19 pandemic in the television industry.

 The fourth season premiered on July 8, 2021, with the majority of the original cast leaving at its conclusion.

 On March 7, 2022, Freeform renewed the series for a fifth season with Marcus Scribner joining the cast, replacing Shahidi as lead character of the series, as Junior Johnson, Zoey's younger brother from black-ish, with Zakiyyah Alexander and Courtney Lilly showrunning the season, which follows Junior as he finally decides to attend college.
 On May 4, 2022, it was announced that the first half of the fifth season would premiere on July 20, 2022.
 On January 11, 2023, Freeform renewed the series for a sixth season.
+On March 29, 2023, it was reported that the sixth season would be its final season.
+The sixth and final season premiered on June 28, 2023.

 Release

 The series premiered on January 3, 2018, on Freeform.
-Grown-ish airs in Canada on ABC Spark, simulcast with Freeform in the United States.
+Grown-ish aired in Canada on ABC Spark, simulcast with Freeform in the United States.
 Globally, the series is also available on Disney+.